 Debt collection agencies invest time and resources in getting in touch with consumers.
 In theory, all it takes for a collector to speak with a consumer is to hit the call button, but in reality, it’s not that simple; oftentimes, the number is wrong, the consumer does not answer the phone, or the wrong person picks up the phone.

-Connect rate and right-party contact rate are two metrics that significantly affect the outbound operations of a contact center.
+Connect rates and right-party contact rates are two metrics that significantly affect the outbound operations of a contact center—including a collection agency.

-Connect rate measures the percentage of successful attempts a collector makes in which someone picks up the phone.
-Right-party contact rate is the percentage of calls in which an agent is able to connect with the target consumer, which could be either the debtor or a relative who has been given permission to handle the debt.
+The connect rate measures the percentage of calls that are picked up over the total outbound calls initiated.
+The right-party contact rate is the percentage of calls in which an agent is able to connect with the target consumer, which could be either the debtor or a relative who has been given permission to handle the debt.
 Right-party contact (RPC) is the most accurate measure of the effectiveness of an agency’s outbound calling efforts.

 |☎️ Factors that affect connect and right-party contact rates|

 |💬 No answer|